| VIEWING

 plump, wanton wood nymphs, naked flesh glowing in Rubenesque hues in the pages

+of Playboy.
 But Dedini’s quirky cartoon comedy appeared first in Esquire, then in Saturday Evening Post, Collier’s, and others in the general

 interest market, then in The New Yorker (in boldly lined black-and-white